 Furlough is a term used in human resources (HR) to describe a temporary leave of absence granted to an employee.
 During a furlough, the employee is usually not paid but is allowed to keep their job and benefits.
 This type of leave is often used as a cost-saving measure by employers during times of financial hardship or when there is a decrease in business activity.

-One advantage of a furlough is that it allows employers to retain their workforce, which can be beneficial for both parties.
+One advantage is that it allows employers to retain their workforce, which can be beneficial for both parties.
 Employees are able to keep their jobs and benefits, while employers are able to avoid the costs associated with layoffs and rehiring.

 Employers are encouraged to communicate openly with employees about the reasons for a furlough and the expectations for the future.
 Providing support and resources, such as access to unemployment benefits and job search assistance, can also help alleviate some of the stress and uncertainty associated with a furlough.